-The trustees are pleased to report that Community 360 Independent Examiners were appointed as independent examiner to the Charity for the year 2020/21.
+The trustees are pleased to report that Community 360 Independent Examiners were appointed as independent examiner to the Charity for the year 2021/22.

-The BOSP Statement of Financial Activities shows a net surplus for the year ended 31st March 2021 of £62,462 and our total funds stand at £224,016, with free reserves totalling £157,283
+The BOSP Statement of Financial Activities shows a net surplus for the year ended 31st March 2022 of £61,875 and our total funds stand at £285,800, with free reserves totalling £186,660.

-Compared with the 2019/20 financial year, our expenditure increased by 6% and our income increased by 14% in 2020/21.
+Compared with the 2020/21 financial year, our expenditure increased by 21% and our income increased by 18% in 2021/22.

-Our total income for 2020/21 was £393,946.
+Our total income for 2021/22 was £463,651.
 This was raised through:

-- Grants (£253,303) Grants received to support our services - Family contributions (£34,667) Contributions received towards the provision of our services - Coronavirus Job Retention Scheme (£32,449) Grant received to cover payment of furloughed workers - Donations (£71,345) Donations include regular gifts, major donations, grants for general use, and money raised by local fundraising and community groups, businesses and corporate partners - Trading (£2,080) Monies received from ticket sales for fundraising events, raffles, tombola and goods sold at sessions and events - Other (£102) This is primarily income from investments
+- Grants (£281,706) Grants received to support our services - Family contributions (£75,197) Contributions received towards the provision of our services - Donations (£89,916) Donations include regular gifts, major donations, grants for general use, and money raised by local fundraising and community groups, businesses, and corporate partners - Trading (£16,646) Monies received from ticket sales for fundraising events, raffles, tombola, and goods sold at sessions and events - Other (£186) Income from investments and gains on disposal of fixed assets

-Our total expenditure for 2020/21 was £331,484.
+Our total expenditure for 2021/22 was £401,866.
 This was spent on:

-- Services for children and young people (£264,396) Costs incurred to provide our clubs and support services - Family support and liaison service (£24,782) Costs incurred to provide our family support and liaison service - Fundraising (£41,936) This includes costs of marketing to engage new supporters and developing new ways to raise money, to make sure we can continue to provide our services and support in the future - Events and selling goods (£370) This includes £359 spent on selling goods, including BOSP stars and t-shirts.
+- Services for children and young people (£345,764) Costs incurred to provide our clubs and support services - Fundraising (£47,857) This includes costs of marketing to engage new supporters and raise the funds needed to deliver BOSP's services to ensure our sustainability

+Events and selling goods (£8,515)

-89p out of every £1 we receive is spent directly on services for children, young people and their families.
+87p out of every £1 we receive is spent directly on services for children, young people and their families.
 The remainder is used to help raise the funds we require to ensure our long-term sustainability

-The successful delivery of our services is dependent upon financial support received from a wide range of funding sources, including charitable trusts, businesses and community fundraising.
+The successful delivery of our services is dependent upon financial support received from a wide range of funding sources, including charitable trusts, businesses, and community fundraising.
 In the current economic climate, it is difficult to predict the level of support we will receive.
 Actual income and expenditure are reviewed against budgets at each trustee meeting to ensure the Charity's long-term financial stability is sustainable.

-BOSP successfully applied for Essex County Council Short Breaks funding.
-This accounted for 23% of all our incoming resources and we are most grateful to them for their support.
-BOSP received a grant via the Government's Coronavirus Job Retention Scheme towards the cost of staff furloughed as a result of the Coronavirus pandemic.
-Additionally, during the year we received charitable grants from the following trusts and foundations; Basildon Round Table, Billericay Round Table, The Lions Club of Billericay, The Rotary Club of Brentwood a Becket, Billericay Town Rotary, The Rotary Club of Brentwood Trust, Marsh Christian Trust, The David Solomons Charitable Trust, The Angus Lawson Memorial Trust, The Charles S French Charitable Trust, Essex Community Foundation, Essex Youth Trust, Ewan Lane Music Foundation, The
+BOSP's contract with Essex County Council Short Breaks continued.
+This accounted for 18% of all our incoming resources and we are most grateful to them for their support.
+Additionally, during the year we received charitable grants from the following trusts and foundations; Barchester's Charitable Foundation, Big Issue Invest - Social Enterprise Support Fund, Clothworker's Foundation, Billericay Round Table, Lions Club of Billericay, Souter Charitable Trust, The Rotary Club of Brentwood Trust, Trees of David Solomon Charitable Trust, Essex County Council Capital Fund, Angus Lawson Memorial Trust, Bailey Thomas Charitable Fund, Cadbury's Foundation, EALC Community Initiative Fund, Essex Community Foundation, Essex Community Foundation, (National Lottery Community Fund), Essex County Council (Active Essex), Essex Youth Trust, Ewan Lane Music Foundation, Global's Make Some Noise, Heart of Pitsea, Lloyds Bank Foundation, Masonic Charitable Foundation, The Julia and Hans Trust, The Percy Bilton Charity, The Sylvia Adams Trust, Essex Community Foundation - Mid and South Essex Community Partnership Grants Programme, and The Toy Trust.

-D'Oyly Carte Charitable Trust, The Sylvia Adams Charitable Trust, The Toy Trust, Heart of Pitsea, Lloyds Bank Foundation, Big Issue Invest: Social Enterprise Support Fund, National Lottery Community Fund, The Edward Gostling Foundation, The Sir Jules Thorn Charitable Trust, The Stephen Bloch Image of Disability Charitable Fund, and The E Alec Colman Charitable Fund.